JonLMyers/InjectX/README.md

 # InjectX
-A simple DLL Injector written in C++
+A simple DLL Injector written in Python.